xonsh/scipy-2019-tutorial/tutorial.md

 ---
 # Running Commands

-.big[The purpose of a shell, of course, is to run commands!]
+.big[The purpose of a shell, of course, is to run commands!🏃🏾‍♀️]

 --